ranostaj-work/code-review/README.md

     * Branch name should be short and self explanatory eg. `reservation-ui, reservation-edit, enable-active-flag` etc.
 * JIRA-TASK
     * Task or Story number in JIRA eg. `NEPT-323`
-    * If branch is no related to any JIRA task then just omit JIRA-TASK
+    * If branch is not related to any JIRA task then just omit JIRA-TASK part

 ### 2. Commit your changes
 Once you have finished work on your local branch you are ready to commit your changes:
 > git add .

 > git commit -m "Commit message"

 .. later on ...

 > git add .

 > git commit -m "Commit message 2"